 - Keep an Open-Mind: What is perceived as a barrier can have a simple, creative solution.

 - Collaborate with Your Disability Resource Center Office: Determining accommodations for study abroad requires the cooperative efforts of both study abroad staff and disability specialists.

 - Keep an Open-Mind: What is considered standard in the US may not be available overseas.
 When a particular accommodation is not available, be creative and open to different solutions.

 - Think Ahead: Even if students feel that little or no accommodation is needed overseas, help them think about how the new environment and culture affects their accommodation needs.

 - Be supportive: The international experience can be unsettling for any student.
 Students can be susceptible to stress and should have a plan in place in case symptoms arise.

-- Collaborate with Overseas Staff: On-site staff may need more information about a disability than would normally be disclosed to a professor.
+- Collaborate with Overseas Staff: On-site staff may need more information about an accommodation than would normally be discussed with a professor.